Courier-Package-Manager/Courier/README.md

 ![coverage-icicle](https://codecov.io/gh/JoshuaDRose/Courier/branch/stable/graphs/icicle.svg?token=EX3AAYPPUQ)

 ## Installation
-Note before installing: the `stable` branch is very unstable and may not work.
+Note before installing: the `master` branch is very unstable and may not work.
 For a working installation, download the last listed release.

 ```